Sitecore/jss/docs/data/routes/docs/fundamentals/application-modes/en.md

 ### How to use (Layout Service, Dictionary Service)

-* Follow the directions in the Quick Start to [install the JSS server components](/docs/getting-started/jss-server-install).
+* Follow the directions in the Quick Start to [install the Headless server components](/docs/getting-started/jss-server-install).
 * Create a JSS app configuration (see `/sitecore/config` in any of the sample apps for a starting point) and deploy it to Sitecore's `/App_Config/Include`
 * Run a test Layout Service request to the app: `http://myapp.dev.local/sitecore/api/layout/render/jss?item=/&sc_apikey={YOUR_API_KEY}`

 ### How to use (GraphQL)

-* Follow the directions in the Quick Start to [install the JSS server components](/docs/getting-started/jss-server-install).
+* Follow the directions in the Quick Start to [install the Headless server components](/docs/getting-started/jss-server-install).
 * Follow the instructions in the [GraphQL API documentation](/docs/techniques/graphql/graphql-overview) to define a GraphQL endpoint
 * Query away!